 - Press and hold COAST/CST -.
 Release the control when the desired speed is reached or - Press and release COAST/CST to operate the Tap-Down function.
-Each press will decrease the set speed by 1.6 km/h (1 mph) or

-• Depress the brake pedal.
+Each press will decrease the set speed by 1.6 km/h (1 mph) or - Depress the brake pedal.
 When the desired vehicle speed is reached, press SET +.

-RES SET COAST

-To disengage speed control

-• Depress the brake pedal or
+Controls and features To disengage speed control • Depress the brake pedal or Disengaging the speed control will not erase the previously programmed set speed.